Cover image for Usability Testing Strategies for Responsive Web Design: A Complete Guide

 What tools are best for testing responsive web designs?

 BrowserStack excels at cross-device testing with access to real devices and network conditions.
-Figma is ideal for creating and testing interactive responsive prototypes.
+Figma is well-suited for creating and testing interactive responsive prototypes.
 UserTesting works well for remote moderated and unmoderated studies with strong qualitative insights.
 Maze specializes in rapid quantitative testing of prototypes with metrics like success rates and heatmaps.

 How do I test responsive designs on different screen sizes without owning every device?